Bylaws

 B. Special Meetings

-A special meeting of the GFC may be called by the Chair, or upon the request of three voting members of the GFC.
+A special meeting of the GFC may be called by the Chair, or upon the request of three academic program members of the GFC.
 Written notice with the agenda of the special meeting shall be sent by the Chair to the GFC members no later than three days in advance of the meeting.

 C. Quorum